Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Manana joined in, "Manana can be behind that!"

 "Is not yet time..."
-He drew out the weapon he attached to his back on his wings that shaped like a gun.
+He drew out the weapon attached to his back, held it with  his wings.
+It shaped like a gun.

 "... for give up!"
-Manana finished his sentence, drew out the wok as she joined him.
+Manana finished his sentence, drew out the wok and joined him.

 "One, two..."
-Riku counted, they dashed past, sending the queen arachnid into the air by dashing below it, dashed past it as it dropped to the ground, and arrived in front of Noah and the others.
+They dashed past so quickly that the queen arachnid was sent into the air as they swooshed below her belly.
+She dropped to the ground while RIku and Manana arrived in front of Noah and the others.

 Manana, fluttering her wings, "Magnificent success!"